mmm111mmm/inacityinthefuture/02-methods/00-duplication.md

 }
 ```

-You can see the logc in the if-else statments in the same.
+The logc in the if-else statments is the same.
 Only the variables differ.

 ## Getting rid of the dupcation